billpg/HashBack/README.md

 The JSON must have the following string properties, all required.
 - `CrossRequestTokenExchange`
   - This indicates the client is attempting to use the CrossRequestTokenExchange process and the version.
-The value "CRTE-PUBLIC-DRAFT-1" refers to the version of this exchange described in this document.
+  - See section "Version Negotiation" for suitable values.
 - `ExchangeId`
   - A GUID value identifying this exchange.
 The subsequent POST request will include this ID.
   - The value must be a valid GUID.